modom-ofn/ee-tool-belt/README.md

 5. Open a Pull Request

 ### License
 This code is released under the GNU General Public LIcnse v3.
-Please see the LICENSE.md file for more detailed information regarding the license.
+Please see the LICENSE file for more detailed information regarding the license.

 ### Contact
 Mike Odom - @modom-ofn